Bounding Evidence and Estimating Log-Likelihood in VAE: INTRODUCTION

-In the literature, various theoretical approximations of the true evidence $f(\E X)$ exist \cite{dieng2016variational, ji2019stochastic}, but are difficult to efficiently use in a deep neural network architecture.
-One of the reasons is that we train such models on mini-batches, and therefore the standard assumption is that the cost function factorizes as the sum over the input data set.
-In other words, deep networks naturally minimize (over the networks parameters) the expected value $\E f(X)$, where $f$ is some given function.
+In machine learning literature, where typically $f=\log$, various approximations of the true evidence $f(\E X)$ were proposed (see \Cref{sec:relwork} and references therein), but are often difficult to efficiently use in a deep neural network architecture.
+One of the reasons for this is that we train such models on mini-batches, and therefore the standard assumption is that the cost function factorizes as the sum over the input data set.
+In the other words, deep networks are designed to maximize (over network parameters) $\E f(X)$, rather than $f(\E X)$, which admits respective sample mean (unbiased) estimator.

-However, there often naturally appear situations where minimization of $f(\E X)$ is necessary.
-Probably the most important such case is the variational autoencoder (VAE)~\cite{kingma2013auto}, which is historically the first and still one of the most popular autoencoder-based generative models.
-Precisely, VAE uses an encoder network $q(z|x)$, which reduces the dimension of data and produces their latent codes (forcing to follow approximately a given latent prior distribution $p(z)$) and a decoder network $p(x|z)$ that transforms the latent codes back to the data space.
+However, there often naturally appear situations where maximization of $f(\E X)$ is an actual goal.
+Probably the most important such case is the variational autoencoder (VAE)~\citep{kingma2013auto,pmlr-v32-rezende14}, which is one of the most popular autoencoder-based generative models.
+Precisely, VAE uses an encoder network $q(z|x)$, which reduces the dimension of data and produces their latent codes (forced to follow approximately a given latent prior distribution $p(z)$), and a decoder network $p(x|z)$ that transforms the latent codes back to the data space.
 Both networks are jointly trained to maximize a variational lower bound for the log-likelihood (the evidence) of data:

 which is known as evidence lower bound or (briefly) ELBO: